KeithJames93/my-app/README.md

 my-app
-This repository contains a React application created as part of a workflow assignment involving Git, GitHub, branching, pull requests, and command documentation.

-The project demonstrates the following:
+This repository contains a React application created as part of a workflow assignment demonstrating Git, GitHub, branching, pull requests, and command documentation.
+The project includes modifications to the default React template and a complete record of all commands used throughout the process.

+Overview
+The project was generated using the create-react-app tool and then modified on a feature branch.
+The workflow includes:

-Creating a React app using create-react-app
+Creating a new React application

 Initializing a Git repository

 Creating and pushing a public GitHub repository using GitHub CLI

-Working with branches

-Updating project assets (logo and link)
+Creating and switching to a feature branch

+Updating the default React logo

+Updating the default link in App.js

+Committing and pushing changes

 Creating and merging a pull request using GitHub CLI

-Documenting all commands used in a command.sh file
+Documenting all commands in a command.sh file

+These steps demonstrate a complete and practical Git/GitHub workflow.

-Project Overview
+Project Modifications
-The application was generated using:

-Code
-npx create-react-app my-app
-Two modifications were made:
+Two changes were made to the default React template:

+Logo Update
-The default React logo was replaced with a new SVG logo from Propeller Aero.
+The default React logo (src/logo.svg) was replaced with a new SVG from Propeller Aero.

+Link Update
-The default React documentation link in App.js was replaced with a link to Propeller Aero’s DirtMate page.
+The default link in src/App.js was updated to point to the Propeller Aero DirtMate page.

-These changes were committed on a separate branch (update_logo) and merged into master via a pull request.
+These updates were performed on a dedicated branch (update_logo) and merged into master through a pull request.

 Repository Structure
 Code
 my-app/
   public/
   src/
+    App.js
+    logo.svg
   command.sh
   package.json
   package-lock.json